Skip to content

 logger = Logger(config['parameters']['logsFilename'])

-# retrieve the path elements
+# path elements are retrieved

 params = request.path.split('/')

-# the action is the first element
+# action is the 1st element

 action = params[1]